tarkheeto/DPS-Man/README.md

 **ISSUE:**: Overtime the **delta** value drifts

+### **Required Libraries**
+In this project, a selection of libraries play a crucial role in orchestrating its functionality.
+Foremost among these is **pygame**, a widely celebrated library in the Python ecosystem, dedicated to game development.
+Pygame facilitates everything from rendering graphics and detecting collisions, to managing in-game events and displaying on-screen text.
+Complementing Pygame's capabilities, the **serial** library is leveraged to establish communication with hardware devices.
+It allows the game to fetch real-time data from serially connected devices, integrating physical motion into the gameplay.
+Additionally, Python's built-in libraries, such as **sys** and **random**, aid in system-specific functionalities and introduce randomness into the game respectively.
 ### **Serial Comunication between microcontrollers and Computer**
 For serial communication we utilize the '**serial**' python module.
 ```python